 … we talked about perhaps just coming up with cameras.
 We had no idea what this was really going to end up being, [whether] we were just going to make these little pieces and put them out online, or what.
 It just felt like these voices need to be amplified and as fast as possible.

 And that was that.
 We put the shoot together in about two weeks and then flew to Nova Scotia and hit the ground running.
-It was just myself, Ian, and Julia Anderson, who’s a producer on the project.
+It was just myself, Ian, and Julia Sanderson, who’s a producer on the project.

 Powerful women speak out